kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 How data-attributes work
 ---------------------
-  data-attributes (sometimes referred to as `data-*`), are attributes places in page elements.
+data-attributes (sometimes referred to as `data-*`), are attributes placed in page elements.
 Here's an example:
 {% prism markup %}
 <div id="teamInfo"
      data-team="Chelsea FC"